Support Groups

 Interested in joining an Aurora support group?

-• Check out our group offerings below and fill out the Interest Form if linked for your preferred group, or email [email protected] to schedule a support group intake with a facilitator.
+• Check out our group offerings below and fill out the Interest Form (if linked for your preferred group), or email [email protected] to request additional information about how to join.

 • If support groups are full, we can still connect you to our services so you can join a group the following term.

-• All groups will be offered with enough interested participants, so please reach out even if a group is not indicted as currently being offered.
+• All groups will be offered with enough interested participants, so please reach out even if a group is not indicated as currently offered.

 Commonly Offered Support Groups